 Why didn’t I do this sooner??

 I had no idea how easy it is to make your own fruit leather!!
-Can you believe you only need TWO ingredients??
+You only need TWO ingredients!
+Plus, you don’t need a dehydrator or any fancy equipment — just a blender and your oven!

 Why I love this recipe: